apache/flink/docs/dev/python/user-guide/table/python_table_api_connectors.zh.md

 ## User-defined sources & sinks

 In some cases, you may want to define custom sources and sinks.
-Currently, sources and sinks must be implemented in Java/Scala but you can define a TableFactory to support their use via DDL.
-More details can be found in the [Java/Scala document]({{ site.baseurl }}/zh/dev/table/sourceSinks.html).
+Currently, sources and sinks must be implemented in Java/Scala, but you can define a `TableFactory` to support their use via DDL.
+More details can be found in the [Java/Scala documentation]({{ site.baseurl }}/zh/dev/table/sourceSinks.html).